 The corpus of reconstructed words contains no instances of vowels combining to form diphthongs.

 To date, only seven consonants have been definitively identified as occurring in PT.
 Four were plain stops.
 There were also single examples from three other consonants categories.

 Again, we cannot say what allophones there were.
 It is reasonable to suppose that nasals were homorganic with the following consonant.
-They are, therefore, sometimes written as m or n in this transcription.
+Hence, they are sometimes transcribed here as m or n.
 The trigraph ngg represents the geminate /ŋŋ/.
-This is the only sound in the language that can be doubled.
+This seems to be the only sound in the language that could be doubled.